 Edmundston-Madawaska Bridge Border Crossing – Madawaska / Edmundston – US Highway 1, Bridge Street / New Brunswick 120, Des Veterans Promenade

 This is a heavily used border crossing which ranks in the top 25% of all U.S. / Canadian ports.
 It is a connector to Hwy 2 which is part of the Trans-Canada Highway.
-The Edmundston-Madawaska Bridge is well past its prime and does not handle the daily flow of commercial traffic very well.
+The Edmundston-Madawaska Bridge is well past its prime and has significant weight limitations.
 Studies are underway to determine if new facilities should be built.

 Edmundston – Madawaska Bridge Border Crossing Information

 - Hours of Operation – This port is open 24 hrs per day, 7 days a week, year around.

 - Canadian commercial services are available 8:00 am to 4:00 pm, Monday to Friday (except holidays).